11BelowStudio/HECC-IT/Summer background preparation work/Research/tool research/storyspace research.md

 # StorySpace 3
 ## how it works
 * Documents saved in an XML format [1]
-    * Appears to have some compatiability with 'Tinderbox' (also by Eastgate, and also unusable on Windows)
+    * Appears to have some compatibility with 'Tinderbox' (also by Eastgate, and also unusable on Windows)
 * 'Topographic writing'[2]
     * Nodes called 'writing spaces'
     * Several views of the nodes [3]